canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

    $ sudo apt install ansible

-And now let's run ``pro security-status`` again to see how the output changes (truncated to remove the parts that remained the same):
+And now let's run ``pro security-status`` again to see how the output changes (truncated to only show the parts that changed):

 .. code-block:: text